Grunwalskii/PSPFatSave-Public/README.md

 If a game doesn't work for you, please open an issue with at least: the plugin version, which game, what was happening in the game at the time, and the debug log if logging was enabled.

+FAQ:
+Q1: Why is the Plugin overloaded with other features?
+A1: Because I made it for myself and want all of it in one place.
+It evolved from simple "SaveState" PSP1000 Port into everything i want on the PSP.

 ## Building

 Requires: